muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Packed_Plain_Text.md

 Its single canonical octet for `-1.0` corresponds to the ASCII/UTF-8 *LESS-THAN SIGN* character `<`.

-A **Fraction** artifact uses 3..N octets to represent the general case of any fraction as a 2-tuple-denoting octet, which corresponds to the ASCII/UTF-8 *SOLIDUS* character `/` which has a common mnemonic of numeric division or fractions, followed by 2 **Integer** artifacts which represent in order a numerator and denominator.
+A **Rational** artifact uses 3..N octets to represent the general case of any rational as a 2-tuple-denoting octet, which corresponds to the ASCII/UTF-8 *SOLIDUS* character `/` which has a common mnemonic of numeric division or rationals/fractions, followed by 2 **Integer** artifacts which represent in order a numerator and denominator.

-A **Fraction** artifact uses 5..N octets to represent the general case of any fraction as a 4-tuple-denoting octet, which corresponds to the ASCII/UTF-8 *CIRCUMFLEX ACCENT* character `^` which has a common mnemonic of numeric exponentiation, followed by 4 **Integer** artifacts which represent in order a numerator, denominator, radix, and exponent.
+A **Rational** artifact uses 5..N octets to represent the general case of any rational as a 4-tuple-denoting octet, which corresponds to the ASCII/UTF-8 *CIRCUMFLEX ACCENT* character `^` which has a common mnemonic of numeric exponentiation, followed by 4 **Integer** artifacts which represent in order a numerator, denominator, radix, and exponent.